cloudwatt/applications/application-mycloudmanager/README-EN.md

 * Time synchronization

 MyCloudManager has been completely developed by the CAT team ( Cloudwatt Automation Team).
-* it base on a CoreOS instance
+* it is based on a CoreOS instance
 * all applications are deployed via Docker containers on a Kubernetes infrastructure
 * The user interface is built in technology React
 * Also you can install or configure, from the GUI, all the applications on your instances via Ansible playbooks.